bugsbugsbux/notes-on-nix/notes-on-nix.md

   ```
 - **"path"**: Careful: Using paths copies it to the nix-store location!

-  Paths are unquoted, do not contain "://" which would make it a URI,
+  Paths are unquoted, do not contain "://" (which would make it a URI,
-  that is a string, and have at least one "/" which is not the last
+  that is: a string), and have at least one "/" which must not be in the
-  char:
+  last position:
   ```nix
   ./relative-path               # relative to the file it is used in ../path-in-parent/folder      # must not end in /